Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

 \subsection{RQ4.
 How are the Tools Evaluated?}

 \Cref{tab:benchmarks} shows collected benchmarks.
 The "Discussed in" column contains a paper that cites the benchmark, while the "Publication" column contains a paper that releases the benchmark.
 We collected 133 benchmarks, of which 100 were used to evaluate and compare the performance of multiple tools; we could not find information regarding the usage of the remaining 33 benchmarks.
 Most benchmarks, \ie 76, contain only smart contracts written in Solidity, while 18 include only bytecode, and 10 include both.
 We could not find information on the remaining 29 benchmarks.
 Furthermore, some tools did not release the benchmarks used for their evaluation, and some benchmarks are closed to users and require access authorization (Vulpedia's benchmark\footnote{\url{https://drive.google.com/file/d/1kizsz0_8B8nP4UNVr0gYjaj25VVZMO8C/edit}}, SCsVulLyzer benchmark\footnote{\url{https://www.yorku.ca/research/bccc/ucs-technical/cybersecurity-datasets-cds/}}).
 We found that 77 of the 133 benchmarks are public and accessible, providing a significant resource for the community.
-In addition, 27 benchmarks include the analysis of the tool evaluations or the experiment results.
+In addition, 27 benchmarks include analyses of tool evaluations or experiment results.
+We manually reviewed the 77 publicly accessible benchmarks and categorized them as either real-world (RW) or synthetic (Syn).
+As a result, 47 are real-world, five are synthetic, and eight are both.
+The remaining 17 benchmarks lack sufficient documentation, so we were unable to classify them.
+Most synthetic benchmarks are created using SolidiFi.

-\geriSumRQ{4}{ We collected 133 benchmarks used for tool performance evaluations.
-The majority (76) contain only Solidity contracts, while some include bytecode or both.
-In particular, 77 benchmarks are publicly accessible and 27 benchmarks provide tool evaluation results that contribute valuable data to the community. } \geriKeyPoint{4}{
+We conducted a comprehensive analysis of benchmark coverage and composition, manually examining all publicly accessible datasets to determine which Solidity versions, identified via pragma directives, were used for tool evaluations.
+In total, we extracted 130,974 smart contracts.
+After removing duplicates by stripping spaces, tabs, and comments and applying a hash function, we obtained 111,223 unique contracts.
+Excluding contracts without pragma directives left 99,894 contracts, categorized by version in \Cref{tab:pragma_distribution}.
+Over 83.7\% of these contracts are written in Solidity 0.4.x, reflecting the heavy reliance on legacy contracts from the early Ethereum ecosystem.
+Only 10.3\% and 5.5\% use versions 0.5.x and 0.6.x, respectively, showing that more recent releases remain underrepresented.
+This imbalance may limit the generalizability of tool evaluations, as modern compiler features, syntax changes, and security improvements (e.g., 0.7.x and 0.8.x) are rarely tested.
+Future benchmarks should prioritize the inclusion of newer versions to ensure realistic and comprehensive evaluation.